severalprojects/Recipe_Analysis/README.md

 All other libraries should be part of standard python distribution(s).

+## Currently: ##
+* Getting a handle on python's natural language tool kit (NLTK) library.
+After doing a bunch of my own "naive" string matching techniques to parse ingredients, this seems like the way forward.
+There are pros and cons to doing things with and without big black-box libraries... will try to find the middle path here.
+For the time being, added this fun script to the repo: **isthisafood.py** (requires nltk library to be installed).

 ## Forthcoming: ##

 * Linking **iAnalysis.py** to the database so it gets "smarter."
 That is, as more recipes/ingredients (and their aliases) get added to the database, the program should get better at consolodating ingredients since it's 'seen' more synonyms for the same ingredient.